sinai-uja/textflow/README.md

     + **FreqStopWords:** The frequency of stopwords
     + **FreqPuntuationMarks:** The frequency of punctuation marks
     + **FreqWords:** The frequency of words

+- **LexicalDiversity** It calculates different metrics on lexical diversity:
+    + **SimpleTTR:** Simple Token-Type Ratio.
+    + **RootTTR:** Root Token-Type Ratio.
+    + **LogTTR:** Log Token-Type Ratio.
+    + **MaasTTR:** Maas Token-Type Ratio.
+    + **MSTTR:** Mean segmental Token-Type Ratio.
+The segment size is 50 words.
+    + **MATTR:** Moving average Token-Type Ratio.
+The window size is 50 words.
+    + **HDD:** Hypergeometric distribution D. A more straightforward and reliable implementation of vocD (Malvern, Richards, Chipere, & Duran, 2004) as per McCarthy and Jarvis (2007, 2010).
+    + **MTLD:** Measure of lexical textual diversity.
+Calculates MTLD based on McCarthy and Jarvis (2010).
+    + **MTLDMAWrap:** Measure of lexical textual diversity (moving average, wrap).
+Calculates MTLD using a moving window approach.
+Instead of calculating partial factors, it wraps to the beginning of the text to complete the last factors.
+    + **MTLDMABi:** Measure of lexical textual diversity (moving average, bi-directional).
+Calculates the average MTLD score by calculating MTLD in each direction using a moving window approach.

 - **Polarity:** Polarity score of a text.